Transak/transak-sdk/README.md

 const transakConfig: TransakConfig = {
   apiKey: '<your-api-key>', // (Required)
   environment: Transak.ENVIRONMENTS.STAGING/Transak.ENVIRONMENTS.PRODUCTION, // (Required)
+  containerId: 'transakMount', // Id of the element where you want to initialize the iframe
   // .....
   // For the full list of customisation options check the link below };